 In the winter time instead of using one dryer sheet per load, I have to use three dryer sheets.
 How would this work with dryer balls instead?!
 I was befuddled.
 SOoooOOooOOoo, this led me on a Google search of epic proportions.
 My first search was to find out if dryer balls …

 Wool dryer balls are chemical free, unlike dryer sheets!
 They can be used over and over to save you time and money.
 Dryer balls bounce around, which allows warm air to circulate more efficiently through fabric, and clothes dry more quickly...without depositing a chemical layer on clothes, as dryer sheets do.

 Wool and plastic dryer balls are available in these sizes, ranging in circumference from about five to ten inches.
 Baseball-size wool dryer balls ("extra-large" dryer balls) are one of the most popular choices.
 Plastic dryer balls are typically a bit smaller, about the size of tennis balls.

 - plastic scrap grinder

-- small plastic crusher machine
+- pp plastic bags recycling crusher machine india

 - motorized live belt conveyors plastic rubber belting modules